-Mike Ekeler is in his second season at Kansas, serving under head coach Les Miles’ as the KU special teams coordinator and inside linebackers coach.
+Mike Ekeler was hired by Kansas head coach Les Miles as the KU special teams coordinator in December of 2018.
 Ekeler and Miles worked together previously at LSU, including during LSU’s national championship run in 2007.

 In 2018, Ekeler coached Cole Holcomb who led the Atlantic Coast Conference (ACC) in tackles with 9.5 per game.
 Holcomb, who was tabbed All-ACC Second Team, also ranked second in the league on solo stops with 5.4 per contest.

 In his first season in Chapel Hill, Ekeler tutored a veteran group that featured Holcomb along with Cayson Collins and Andre Smith.
 Collins, who was second on the team with 83 tackles, signed a free agent contract with the Miami Dolphins, while Smith was a seventh-round selection by the Carolina Panthers.